wtsi-ic/wtsi-software-policy/POLICY.md

 collaborator or developing code in public such as by using
 <https://github.com/> or <https://sourceforge.net/> for source control),
-the original author(s) should, in conjunction with their line management, choose a free software license and apply it to the source code according to the best practices for that particular license.
+the original author(s) should, in conjunction with their line management, choose a free software licence and apply it to the source code according to the best practices for that particular licence.

-See section [Recommended Licences](#impnotes.recommended) for a set of recommended licenses along with best practices for applying them).
-Staff do not have to choose one of the recommended licenses, but if they do not, they must make sure that it is a free software license, that they understand the requirements of the license, and that it is correctly applied to the source code in a manner consistent with this policy.
+See section [Recommended Licences](#impnotes.recommended) for a set of recommended licences along with best practices for applying them).
+Staff do not have to choose one of the recommended licences, but if they do not, they must make sure that it is a free software licence, that they understand the requirements of the licence, and that it is correctly applied to the source code in a manner consistent with this policy.

-Staff must make each subsequent releases of a particular piece of software under the same license as the previous release, unless the terms of the previous release's license would permit the recipients to redistribute modified code under a different license, in which case a subsequent release may be distributed by staff under that license (i.e. it is acceptable to change to a license compatible with the previous license and staff are not more restricted in this regard than those they convey the software to).
+Staff must make each subsequent releases of a particular piece of software under the same licence as the previous release, unless the terms of the previous release's licence would permit the recipients to redistribute modified code under a different licence, in which case a subsequent release may be distributed by staff under that licence (i.e. it is acceptable to change to a licence compatible with the previous licence and staff are not more restricted in this regard than those they convey the software to).
 The reason for this restriction is primarily to prevent staff with limited or no involvement in a software project from releasing that software under terms that might conflict with the